ScrappyHub/rooted-platform/governance/ROOTED_SEASONAL_KNOWLEDGE_STREAMS.md

-🌱 ROOTED — SEASONAL KNOWLEDGE STREAMS (CANONICAL LAW) 🧭 PURPOSE
+# 🌱 ROOTED — SEASONAL KNOWLEDGE STREAMS LAW (CANONICAL)

+Version: Canonical
+Authority Level: Platform Law
+Enforcement: Constitution → Governance Ethics → Kids Mode Governance → Feature Flags → UI
+Effective Date: First Public Deployment

+Cross-References:
+→ ROOTED_PLATFORM_CONSTITUTION.md
+→ ROOTED_STOP_LAYER.md
+→ ROOTED_GOVERNANCE_ETHICS.md
+→ ROOTED_KIDS_MODE_GOVERNANCE.md
+→ ROOTED_COMMUNITY_TRUST_LAW.md

+---

+## 🧭 PURPOSE

-ROOTED supports seasonal cultural knowledge as a non-extractive, non-commercial, educational benefit to the entire community.
+ROOTED supports seasonal cultural knowledge as a **non-extractive, non-commercial, educational benefit** to the entire community.

-This includes:
+Seasonal Knowledge Streams include:

-Seasonal seeds
+- Seasonal seeds

-Seasonal produce
+- Seasonal produce

-Seasonal crafts (indoor & outdoor)
+- Seasonal crafts (indoor & outdoor)

-Seasonal recipes (premium only)
+- Seasonal recipes (Premium Plus only)

-These systems exist for:
+They exist to support:

 ✅ Cultural continuity
 ✅ Agricultural literacy
 ✅ Family education
 ✅ Community skill-sharing
 ✅ Youth-safe enrichment

-They are not growth hacks, ad engines, or monetization funnels.
+They are **not**:

+❌ Growth hacks
+❌ Ad engines
+❌ Monetization funnels
+❌ Behavioral profiling pipelines

+---

-🗓️ GLOBAL STRUCTURE — 12 MONTH ROTATION (LOCKED)
+## 🗓️ GLOBAL STRUCTURE — 12-MONTH ROTATION (LOCKED)

 ROOTED operates on a true seasonal calendar:

-Each year contains:

-✅ 12 Monthly Cycles

-✅ Each cycle is mapped to a Season:

-Spring

-Summer

-Fall

-Winter

-All seasonal content rotates on calendar month boundaries.
-No user-based personalization, profiling, or targeting is allowed.

-🌿 1️⃣ SEASONAL PRODUCE PAGE (ALL USERS)

-✅ One produce page per month
-✅ Rotates automatically by season
-✅ Visible to:

-Guests

-Community Members

-Vendors

-Institutions

-Includes:

-In-season fruits & vegetables

-Storage education

-Fresh vs preserved guidance

-Non-commercial preparation tips

-❌ No pricing
-❌ No shopping carts
-❌ No vendor ranking
-❌ No sponsored product placement

-This is education only, not a marketplace.

-🌱 2️⃣ SEASONAL SEED PAGES (FOUNDER-CURATED, VIEWABLE TO ALL)

-✅ 12 Founder-curated Seed Pages
-✅ 1 Page per Month
-✅ Visible to all users
-✅ Educational in nature

-Includes:

-What can be planted this month

-Indoor vs outdoor starts

-Regional adaptation awareness

-Soil & light guidance

-❌ No affiliate links
-❌ No seed brand promotions
-❌ No sponsored placement

-This is community knowledge, not e-commerce.

-🧵 3️⃣ SEASONAL CRAFTS — COMMUNITY-WIDE

-Each month includes 4 craft guides:

-✅ 2 Indoor Crafts

-✅ 2 Outdoor / Nature Crafts
+- 12 monthly cycles per year
+- Each month is mapped to a Season (Spring, Summer, Fall, Winter)
+- All seasonal content rotates on **calendar month boundaries**

+Law:

+- ❌ No user-based personalization of seasonal content
+- ❌ No demographic-based targeting
+- ❌ No identity profiling in seasonal surfaces

+Seasonal content is **calendar-based, not user-profile-based**.

+---

+## 🌿 1️⃣ SEASONAL PRODUCE PAGE (ALL USERS)

+Rules:

+- ✅ Exactly **one produce page per month**
+- ✅ Rotates automatically by month / season
+- ✅ Visible to:
+  - Guests
+  - Community members
+  - Vendors
+  - Institutions

+Content includes:

+- In-season fruits & vegetables
+- Storage education
+- Fresh vs preserved guidance
+- Non-commercial preparation tips

+Prohibited:

+❌ Pricing
+❌ Shopping carts
+❌ Direct vendor ranking
+❌ Sponsored product placement

+This is **education only**, not a marketplace.

+---

+## 🌱 2️⃣ SEASONAL SEED PAGES (FOUNDER-CURATED, VIEWABLE TO ALL)

+Rules:

+- ✅ 12 Founder-curated seed pages (1 per month)
+- ✅ Visible to all users
+- ✅ Educational in nature

+Content includes:

+- What can be planted this month
+- Indoor vs outdoor starts
+- Regional adaptation awareness
+- Soil & light guidance

+Prohibited:

+❌ Affiliate links
+❌ Seed brand promotions
+❌ Sponsored placement
+❌ Targeted seed marketing

+This is **community knowledge, not e-commerce**.

+---

+## 🧵 3️⃣ SEASONAL CRAFTS — COMMUNITY-WIDE

+Each month includes **4 craft guides**:

+- ✅ 2 Indoor crafts
+- ✅ 2 Outdoor / nature crafts

 Visible to:

-✅ All Community Members
+- ✅ All community members
-✅ Vendors (optional contributor)
+- ✅ Vendors (optional contributors)
-✅ Institutions (optional contributor)
+- ✅ Institutions (optional contributors)

+Law:

 All crafts:

-Must be Kids Safe to appear in Kids Mode
+- ✅ Must be kids-safe to appear in Kids Mode

-Must pass moderation
+- ✅ Must pass moderation

-Must be non-commercial
+- ✅ Must be non-commercial

-Must not contain external sales funnels
+- ✅ Must not contain external sales funnels

+Prohibited:

+❌ Product placement
+❌ Shoppable links
+❌ Brand-led “craft marketing”

+---

-🍲 4️⃣ SEASONAL RECIPES — PREMIUM PLUS ONLY (LOCKED)
+## 🍲 4️⃣ SEASONAL RECIPES — PREMIUM PLUS ONLY (LOCKED)

-This is the only monetized seasonal knowledge layer.
+This is the **only monetized** seasonal knowledge layer.

 Rules:

-✅ Only Premium Plus members can view recipes
+- ✅ Only Premium Plus members can view full recipes
-✅ 1 Monthly Recipe Set at a time
+- ✅ Exactly one monthly recipe set at a time
-✅ Rotates strictly by month
+- ✅ Rotates strictly by calendar month
-✅ No permanent back-catalog access without active Premium Plus
+- ✅ No permanent back-catalog access without an *active* Premium Plus subscription

+Kids Mode restrictions:

-❌ No Kids Mode access (unless education-only demo snippets are explicitly approved) ❌ No family profiling
+- ❌ No Kids Mode access to full recipes
+- ❌ No paywalled recipes in Kids surfaces
+- ❌ No family profiling
-❌ No diet targeting
+- ❌ No diet- or body-targeted personalization
-❌ No behavioral food tracking
+- ❌ No behavioral food tracking

-Recipes are:
+Recipes must be:

-Cultural
+- Cultural

-Seasonal
+- Seasonal

-Educational
+- Educational

-Not extractive
+Not extractive.
 No data mining of eating behavior is permitted.

+---

-👶 KIDS MODE RESTRICTIONS (ABSOLUTE)
+## 👶 5️⃣ KIDS MODE RESTRICTIONS (ABSOLUTE)

-Kids Mode may only access:
+Kids Mode may ONLY access:

-✅ Produce education
+✅ Seasonal produce education
-✅ Seeds education
+✅ Seasonal seed education
-✅ Crafts (if marked kids-safe)
+✅ Seasonal crafts that are explicitly marked kids-safe and approved

-Kids Mode may never access:
+Kids Mode may NEVER access:

-❌ Recipes behind paywalls
+❌ Paywalled recipes
-❌ Food monetization
+❌ Any food monetization flows
 ❌ Brand-linked food content
-❌ Purchases
+❌ Purchases or subscription flows
-❌ Subscriptions
-❌ Fundraising
+❌ Fundraising or donation CTAs

+Any seasonal content shown in Kids Mode must comply with:

+→ ROOTED_KIDS_MODE_GOVERNANCE.md
+→ ROOTED_COMMUNITY_TRUST_LAW.md

+---

-🏫 VENDORS & INSTITUTIONS — OPTIONAL PARTICIPATION
+## 🏫 6️⃣ VENDORS & INSTITUTIONS — OPTIONAL PARTICIPATION

-Vendors & Institutions may:
+Vendors & institutions may:

-✅ Submit seasonal crafts
+- ✅ Submit seasonal crafts
-✅ Submit educational seed guides
+- ✅ Submit educational seed guides
-✅ Submit produce education posts
+- ✅ Submit produce education posts

 Only if:

-Moderation approved
+- ✅ Content passes moderation

-No commerce attached
+- ✅ No commerce is attached

-No brand funneling
+- ✅ No brand funneling is present

-No pricing

-No sales CTAs
+- ✅ No pricing or sales CTAs appear

-They may not:
+They may NOT:

-❌ Attach products
+❌ Attach products or carts
 ❌ Attach affiliate links
 ❌ Convert educational content into sales funnels

+---

+## 📊 7️⃣ IMPACT & COMMUNITY METRICS (NON-EXPLOITATIVE)

+ROOTED may measure:

+- Aggregate views of seasonal content
+- Anonymous engagement statistics
+- High-level “community impact” indicators

+But:

+- ❌ No user-level behavior tracking
+- ❌ No diet, health, or body-related profiling
+- ❌ No ad-targeting segments

+Metrics exist to understand **community benefit**, not to target individuals.

+---

-⚖️ ENFORCEMENT
+## ⚖️ 8️⃣ ENFORCEMENT

-All Seasonal Knowledge Streams are governed by:
+Seasonal Knowledge Streams are governed by:

+- ROOTED_PLATFORM_CONSTITUTION.md
+- ROOTED_STOP_LAYER.md
-ROOTED_GOVERNANCE_ETHICS.md
+- ROOTED_GOVERNANCE_ETHICS.md

-ROOTED_COMMUNITY_TRUST_LAW.md

-ROOTED_KIDS_MODE_GOVERNANCE.md
+- ROOTED_KIDS_MODE_GOVERNANCE.md
+- ROOTED_COMMUNITY_TRUST_LAW.md

+Enforcement mechanisms:

-Moderation pipeline
+- Moderation pipeline

-Feature flags
+- Feature flags

-Any violation of these rules:
+- Non-commercial views
+- Kids Mode filters

+Any violation:

-Causes immediate removal
+- Triggers immediate removal of the violating content

-Triggers admin audit
+- Triggers admin audit of the entity

-May result in provider suspension
+- May result in provider suspension or removal

+---

+## ✅ FINAL DECLARATION

+Seasonal knowledge inside ROOTED is:

+For families
+For kids
+For growers
+For educators
+For communities

+Not for extraction, not for targeting, not for ads.
+It is a **shared commons of seasonal understanding**, permanently protected by law.